mat-docs/RTA.Site/docs/devguide/tutorials/live/review.md

 ### Session Model Updates

-The [Session](../../sessions/index.md) needs to be available from both the REST API and the Web Socket.
+The [Session](../../sessions/index.md) needs to be available from both the REST API and the WebSocket.

 !!! important